IBM/python-sdk-core/Authentication.md

 - password: (required if apikey is not specified) the password used to obtain a bearer token.
 - url: (required) The URL representing the Cloud Pak for Data token service endpoint.
 - apikey: (required if password is not specified) the apikey used to obtain a bearer token.
-- disableSSLVerification: (optional) A flag that indicates whether verificaton of the server's SSL certificate should be disabled or not.
+- disable_ssl_verification: (optional) A flag that indicates whether verification of the server's SSL certificate should be disabled or not.
 The default value is `false`.
 - headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests made to the IAM token service.